filetrust/glasswall-sdk-site/docs/2-glasswall_core/artifacts/GlasswallAPIWchar_tConversion.md

 title: Glasswall API Overview
 ---

+### **INTRODUCTION**
-This documents the Application Programming Interface (API) within the Windows Dynamic Link Library `glasswall.classic.dll` and the Linux shared object `libglasswall.classic.so`.

-The API provides the following functionality:
+The Windows Dynamic Link Library `glasswall.classic.dll` and the Linux shared object `libglasswall.classic.so` provide the following functionality:

 - The production of reports detailing deep analysis of documents
 - The management of documents against a configurable content management policy
-- The force regeneration of documents against a configurable content management policy
+- The regeneration of documents against a configurable content management policy
 - The production of detailed process reporting
 - The modification of the content management policy

-Where an API argument type is `wchar_t`, the argument must be converted to a wide character type before passing in to the API function.
+Where an API argument type is `wchar_t`, the argument must be converted to that type before passing in to the API function.

+### **EXAMPLE**

 The code snippet below provides a framework showing how this might be done on a GNU/Linux system, where the default encoding of the file system is UTF-8 (which can be verified by using the `locale(1P)` command: `locale charmap` in a terminal window).
 For the purpose of the example below, a string literal in UTF-8 encoding has been used.